 The oldest Basotho blanket trademark, “Victoria England”, established at the turn of the 19th century, signifies the high regard by Lesotho for England, Queen Victoria having spread her “blanket of protection” over Lesotho in 1868 on the plea of King Moshoeshoe I.

 Until its independence in 1966, Lesotho remained a British protectorate, good relations with England continue to this day.
-Both Prince Harry and Prince have a close relationships with the current Lesotho Royal Family.
+Both Prince Harry and Prince have a close relationship with the current Lesotho Royal Family.

 The iconic “Badges of the Brave” blanket commemorates the Allied Forces who defeated Germany in World War II.